PAI48259/PAI48259/README.md

 - 🌱 I’m currently learning at university
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me \n
-        1. Gmail : chaowanonbmta5@gmail.com \n
+        1. Gmail : chaowanonbmta5@gmail.com
-        2. IG : paiii_140 \n
+        2. IG : pai_140
-        3. FB : Chaowanon Jarusmatusorn \n
+        3. FB : Chaowanon Jarusmatusorn
 <!---
 PAI48259/PAI48259 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.